 Example: Broken window

 What if you encounter a broken window in an attached garage in an FHA appraisal?
 This is a broken window, not a cracked window.
-A broken window will allow moisture to penetrate the interior, which can cause damage or mold (even though this is only a garage).
+A broken window allows moisture to penetrate the interior, often causing damage or mold.
 Furthermore, broken glass is a safety hazard to occupants, particularly children.
 The FHA appraisal should be made “subject to” the repair of this broken window.

 No matter how many different MPR repair items you note in your report, according to HUD Handbook 4000.1, the mortgagee is responsible for determining which repairs are required.

 When examination of existing construction reveals non-compliance with MPR, you (the appraiser) must:

 - Note the repairs necessary to make the property comply